aws-samples/aws-iot-jobs-python/docs/pip-install.md

-# install-packages
+# pip-install

 ## What it does

-Installs a list of specific packages onto device using package manager (apt-get, brew, etc)
+Installs a list of specific packages onto device using pip package manager

 ## Details

 To execute this job, use the following JSON as an example:
 ```
 {
-    "operation": "install-packages",
+    "operation": "pip-install",
     "packages": [
         {
-            "name": "wireshark",
+            "name": "crhelper",
             "version": "latest"
         }
     ]
 }
 ```

-The *operation* key must have a value of '*install-packages*'.
+The *operation* key must have a value of '*pip-install*'.

 Each file object in the *packages* array must have:
 * a *name* key - the name of the package to be installed